Mayfield throws 4 TDs in 1st half, Browns beat Titans 41-35

 Nobody else in the NFL has thrown four TD passes in a half this season, and Mayfield had 290 yards by halftime, just off his season high of 297 yards.

-This time, Mayfield completed passes to eight different receivers with a TD pass apiece to Jarvis Landry; backup tackle Kendall Lamm who became the first Browns lineman to catch a TD pass since 2001; a 75-yarder to Donovan Peoples-Jones and a 17-yarder to Rashard Higgins.
+This time, Mayfield completed passes to eight receivers with a TD pass apiece to Jarvis Landry; backup tackle Kendall Lamm, who became the first Browns lineman to catch a TD pass since 2001; a 75-yarder to Donovan Peoples-Jones; and a 17-yarder to Rashard Higgins.

+“Baker was on fire,” said Chubb, who also had a 1-yard TD run.
+“That’s the guy that I know.
+That’s the guy that the Cleveland Browns know who he is.
+He came out, had a great game and led us to a victory.”

-The Titans got a bit cute on their opening drive.
-Tannehill threw a pass to wide-open offensive lineman Aaron Brewer, who dropped the ball.
-Then Henry ran on fourth down and appeared to pick up the first down, but officials marked him short of the marker.
-Coach Mike Vrabel unsuccessfully challenged the spot.
+The Browns stopped Henry ran on fourth-and-1 on the Titans’ opening drive.
+He appeared to pick up the first down, but officials marked him short of the marker.
+Vrabel unsuccessfully challenged the spot.

 Tennessee opened the second half scoring back-to-back touchdowns within the first six minutes.
 First, Tannehill threw a 22-yard pass to MyCole Pruitt.
 The tight end picked up A.J.
 Brown’s fumble on a 16-yard catch and ran 3 yards for a TD on the next drive to pull the Titans within 38-21.

-The Titans came in with five turnovers, the fewest in the NFL.
+The Titans came in with a league-low five turnovers.
 Cleveland forced three, the last at the end of the third quarter.
 Adam Humphries, playing his first game since Nov.
 1 because of a concussion, bobbled a pass from Tannehill that was picked off by cornerback M.J.
 Stewart at the Browns 9.

+“Everything would’ve had to have been right, and it rarely ever is in football and in life,” Vrabel said of the Titans’ would-be comeback.

 GARRETT’S BACK